-It may not be a paradox that in Italy at least, migrant stocks continued to increase despite the crisis.
-A recent report (2011) notes that the legally resident foreign population in Italy almost tripled in the last decade; it doubled just over the last five years.
-This high rate of growth in the recent (pre-crisis) past b Ibid.

-Castles, Stephen and Vezzoli, Simona: The global economic crisis and migration: temporary interruption or structural change? in Paradigmes, Issue no. 2, June 2009 may have only been matched in Spain; most other countries have seen a more gradual increase over a longer period.
-In Italy, the growth in stocks has continued in the last two years:
+In Italy in particular, migrant stocks continued to increase.
+A recent study (2011) notes that the legally resident foreign population in Italy almost tripled in the last decade; it doubled just over the last five years.
+This high rate of growth in the recent (pre-crisis) past may have only been matched in Spain; most other countries have seen a more gradual increase over a longer period.
+In Italy, the growth in migrant stocks has continued in the last two years.
+As this study notes: